Hypothetical locations of Atlantis: Black Sea

 The rectangle has dimensions of approximately 555 km by 370 km (3000 to 2000 stadia – plain of Atlantis).
 The circle is around Snake Island (potential candidate for the capital of Atlantis), located 35 km east of the Danube Delta.

 German researchers Siegfried and Christian Schoppe locate Atlantis in the Black Sea.
 Before 5500 BC, a great plain lay in the northwest at a former freshwater-lake.
 In 5510 BC, rising sea level topped the barrier at today's Bosporus.
 They identify the Pillars of Hercules with the Strait of Bosporus.
 They gave no explanation how the ships of the merchants coming from all over the world had arrived at the harbour of Atlantis when it was 350 feet below global sea-level.

 They claim Oreichalcos means the obsidian stone that used to be a cash equivalent at that time and was replaced by the spondylus shell around 5500 BC, which would suit the red, white, black motif.
 The geocatastrophic event led to the Neolithic diaspora in Europe, also beginning 5500 BC.

+Sea of Azov

 The Great Atlantis Flood, by Flying Eagle and Whispering Wind, locates Atlantis in the Sea of Azov.
-These authors propose that the Dialogues of Plato present an accurate account of geological events, which occurred in 9,600 BC, in the Black Sea-Mediterranean Corridor.
+These authors published their theory in the Atlantis Motherland book (2003) proposing that the Dialogues of Plato present an accurate account of geological events, which occurred in 9,600 BC, in the Black Sea-Mediterranean Corridor.
 Glacial melt-waters, at the end of the Younger Dryas Ice Age caused a dramatic rise in the sea level of the Caspian Sea.
 An earthquake caused a fracture, which allowed the Caspian Sea to flood across the fertile plains of Atlantis.
 Simultaneously the earthquake caused the vast farmlands of Atlantis to sink, forming the present day Sea of Azov, the shallowest sea in the world.